demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## Windows search box

 The "Work" scope is being retired in the Windows search box.
 The ability to discover company content such as suggested people through Search Home will also be unavailable, and there will no longer be company-specific branding (the "Commercial Gleam").
-However, users will still be able to find work files from both the "All" scope and the "Documents" scope.
+However, users can still find work files from both the "All" scope and the "Documents" scope.
 Additionally, users can find people through the "All" and "People" scopes.

 ## What actions are required for customers?